userquin/vite-ssg/README.md

 ### Localize your SFC pages/components

-We recommend use `<i18n global>` component in your `SFC` using external location when the messages are huge or inlined when messages are few.
+We recommend use `<i18n global>` custom block in your `SFC` using external location when the messages are huge or inlined when messages are few.

 In both cases, you need to install `@intlify/vite-plugin-vue-i18n` plugin as `dev dependency`: